The ASPIRE program is a residential program that provides stable housing for families for up to two years.

 If the applicant meets the requirements, the next step is an interview with a Success Coach.
 The Success Coach will evaluate potential residents and determine if they will be a good fit for the ASPIRE program.
 Success Coaches work closely with residents throughout their time in the program.

 Once the new resident has been approved for enrollment, they will enter into a covenant with Rainbow Village for the duration of their stay.
-This covenant outlines the requirements for continues participation in the ASPIRE program.
+This covenant outlines the requirements for continued participation in the ASPIRE program.

 While residents are participating in the ASPIRE program, they are supported by Success Coaches who work on building residents up in the core areas of Self-Sufficiencies.
 They are also supported by a group of peers.
 The social component is vital to strengthening interpersonal skills and building trustworthy support networks.
 These support systems and friendships last long after residents move on to the THRIVE Program.